16 Most Unique and Crazy Things to Do in Berlin, Germany

 Design Panoptikum is located on Poststr.
 7 in Nikolaiviertel and is open Monday through Saturday from 11 am to 6 pm.

-Design Panoptikum is undoubtedly one of the best places to visit in Berlin for anyone interested in strange and intriguing objects.
+Design Panoptikum is undoubtedly one of the best places to visit if you are interested in strange and intriguing objects.

-While many of Berlin’s main points of interest are above-ground, you will also find underground must-see Berlin places.
+While many of Berlin’s main points of interest are above ground, there are also many must-see places underground.

-The Berlin underground tour is run by Berlin Unterwelten, who preserves these underground structures for public viewing.
+The underground tour is run by Berlin Unterwelten, who preserves these underground structures for public viewing.

 The museum is located at the southern entrance to the Gesundbrunnen underground station (in front of Kaufland).